frctl/fractal/docs/project-settings.md

 ```
 ### Theme

 The theme you'd like to use for the web preview UI.
 Note that you must install the theme as a NPM dependency as well as specifying it's name here.
+See the

 ```js
 fractal.set('plugins.web.theme', '@frctl/web-preview-theme');